Australian Red Cross Lifeblood and the NBA

 Deed of Agreement with Lifeblood

-The deed sets a high-level framework for the supply of blood and blood products.
-It describes the blood supply and funding arrangements between us and the Australian Red Cross.
-This helps us maintain a safe and affordable supply of blood for Australia.
+- describes the blood supply and funding arrangements between the NBA and the Australian Red Cross.
+This helps maintain a safe and affordable supply of blood for Australia.

-The deed covers the reasonable costs of Lifeblood in collecting, processing and supplying blood and services.
-This funding ensures blood and blood products can be provided at no cost to patients who need them.
+- covers the reasonable costs of Lifeblood in collecting, processing, and supplying blood and services.
+This funding ensures blood and blood products can be provided at no cost to patients.

 Funding Lifeblood